 Education: Centenary College of Louisiana, B.A.; College of William and Mary, M.A.; Westminster Theological Seminary, M. Div.; University of Wales, Ph.D.

 Ordination: Presbytery of New Jersey, OPC, 1990

-Present position: associate professor of church history, theological librarian and registrar at Mid-America Reformed Seminary; associate pastor of New Covenant Community Church (OPC), New Lenox, Ill.
+Present position: Professor of church history, theological librarian and registrar at Mid-America Reformed Seminary; associate pastor, New Covenant Community Church (OPC), New Lenox, Ill.